alvo254/Rails/README.md

 So far, we've covered the "R" (Read) of CRUD.
 We will eventually cover the "C" (Create), "U" (Update), and "D" (Delete).
 As you might have guessed, we will do so by adding new routes, controller actions, and views.
 Whenever we have such a combination of routes, controller actions, and views that work together to perform CRUD operations on an entity, we call that entity a resource.
 For example, in our application, we would say an article is a resource.

 Rails provides a routes method named resources that maps all of the conventional routes for a collection of resources, such as articles.
 So before we proceed to the "C", "U", and "D" sections, let's replace the two get routes in config/routes.rb with resources:

+# redirect_to will cause the browser to make a new request, whereas render renders the specified view for the current request.
+It is important to use redirect_to after mutating the database or application state.
+Otherwise, if the user refreshes the page, the browser will make the same request, and the mutation will be repeated.

+## Strong parameters
+Submitted form data is put into the params Hash, alongside captured route parameters.
+Thus, the create action can access the submitted title via params[:article][:title] and the submitted body via params[:article][:body].
+We could pass these values individually to Article.new, but that would be verbose and possibly error-prone.
+And it would become worse as we add more fields.

+Instead, we will pass a single Hash that contains the values.
+However, we must still specify what values are allowed in that Hash.
+Otherwise, a malicious user could potentially submit extra form fields and overwrite private data.
+In fact, if we pass the unfiltered params[:article] Hash directly to Article.new, Rails will raise a ForbiddenAttributesError to alert us about the problem.
+So we will use a feature of Rails called Strong Parameters to filter params.
+Think of it as strong typing for params